Mitajoshi/python-challenge/README.md

 # python-challenge.

+## Overview
+This assignment focusses on financial analysis and election data processing.
+Detailed statistical analyses were performed to realize key metrics for calculations of profit/loss and election outcomes.

+## Purpose
+The purpose is to apply Python scripting skills to real-world scenarios, reinforcing data manipulation, and analysis techniques.
+PyBank emphasizes financial metrics computation, while PyPoll focuses on processing election data, providing a practical avenue for participants to enhance their problem-solving skills in Python.

 This assignment was very informative.
 I learned a lot of new things like:
     - how to clone a repo online and copy the same to my local machine github.
     - how to read csv files into Python Code.